brontosaurusrex/brontosaurusrex.github.io/_posts/2017-08-23-per-app-theme.md

     GTK_THEME=Adapta firefox

-c. or make *browser* in your ~/bin with something like (assuming we want Adapta, which is a light version of Adpata-Nokto)
+c. or make *browser* in your ~/bin with something like (assuming we want Adapta, which is a light version of Adapta-Nokto)

     #!/bin/bash